Apply to the Optometry Residency

 Mission Statement

-The residency program in ocular disease at the University of Kentucky Department of Ophthalmology and Visual Sciences (UK) provides qualified optometrists with advanced clinical education in the treatment and management of ocular disease in an acute care, hospital based setting that results in the attainment of advanced competencies in clinical eye care.
-Residents completing the program are uniquely qualified to deliver and coordinate eye care in a variety of clinical or academic settings, including a hospital or multi-disciplinary environment.
+The Residency Program in Ocular Disease at the University of Kentucky Department of Ophthalmology and Visual Sciences (UK) provides qualified optometrists with advanced clinical education in the treatment and management of ocular disease in an acute care, hospital based setting that results in the attainment of advanced competencies in clinical eye care.
+Residents completing the program are uniquely qualified to deliver and coordinate eyecare in a hospital or multi-disciplinary setting.

 Program Overview

 The ocular disease residency at the University of Kentucky Department of Ophthalmology and Visual Sciences is designed to provide the optometric resident with a wide range of clinical experience in the treatment and management of ocular disease.
-The department provides outpatient and consultative ophthalmology services to the Chandler Medical Center at the University of Kentucky Medical Center in Lexington, KY.
-Sub-specialty care is provided in the areas of retina, neuro-ophthalmology, glaucoma, cornea pediatric, oculoplastics, and refractive surgery.
-The optometry resident provides coverage for our Urgent Care Clinic, as well as frequent consultation with the sub-specialties listed above.
-Residents also attend weekly fluorescein conferences, grand rounds, and other didactic activities presented by the ophthalmology faculty.
+The department provides outpatient and consultative ophthalmology services to the Chandler Medical Center at the University of Kentucky Medical Center in Lexington, Kentucky.
+Sub-specialty care is provided in the areas of retina, neuro-ophthalmology, glaucoma, cornea, oculoplastics, and pediatrics.
+The resident provides coverage for the Urgent Care Clinic, which covers walk-in patients, urgent referrals from other services, and established patients with new onset of ocular complaints, among others.
+The resident provides advanced ocular disease care, including frequent consultation with the sub-specialties listed above.
+The resident also attends weekly fluorescein conferences, grand rounds presentations, and other didactic lectures presented by the ophthalmology faculty, optometry faculty, and other trainees.

 The residency offers a competitive stipend, vacation and sick leave, and includes health insurance benefits along with a $500 educational expense allowance for travel, books, etc.